Vyral/base-template/_posts/2018-05-30-the-book-that-will-help-you-reach-your-real-estate-investing-goals.md

 &nbsp;

-***If you’re interested in receiving a copy, [click on this link](http://carterpropertygroupblog.com/free-book/), share your information with us, and we’d be glad to send one to you.***
+***If you’re interested in receiving a copy, [click on this link](http://carterpropertygroupblog.com/free-book/), share your information with us, and we’d be glad to give one to you.***